top of page

 The Inner Bluegrass is located in the heart of the Bluegrass Region and contains cities like Lexington, Georgetown, and Nicholasville.

-The region is known for its gently rolling hills and relatively flat land, compared to the rest of the Bluegrass, which came from the slow weathering of its thick limestone bedrock.
+The region is known for its gently rolling hills and relatively flat land, which came from the slow weathering of its thick limestone bedrock.
 These conditions, and its fertile soil, have created the perfect conditions for horse breeding, which the region is famous for.

-Some notable plants native to the Inner Bluegrass are Kentucky Clover (Trifolium kentuckiense), Soft Fox Sedge (Carex conjuncta), Rock Elm (Ulmus thomasii), and Snow Trillium (Trillium nivale).
+Some notable plants found in the Inner Bluegrass are Kentucky Clover (Trifolium kentuckiense), Rock Elm (Ulmus thomasii), and Aromatic Aster (Symphyotrichum oblongifolium).

 Outer Bluegrass

-The Outer Bluegrass surrounds the Inner Bluegrass, and makes up the majority of the greater Bluegrass Region.
+The Outer Bluegrass surrounds the Inner Bluegrass and is the largest of the Bluegrass sub-regions.
 It contains cities like Louisville, Covington, and Florence.

-The Outer Bluegrass is similar to the Inner Bluegrass, but is less flat and features deeper valleys.
-This is due to a mixed bedrock of shale and limestone, which makes it more erosion-prone compared to the Inner Bluegrass's thick limestone bedrock
+The Outer Bluegrass is similar to the Inner Bluegrass but is less flat with deeper valleys.
+These features are due to a mixed shale and limestone bedrock, making it more erosion-prone than the thick limestone bedrock of the Inner Bluegrass.

-Some notable plants native to the Outer Bluegrass are Green Milkweed (Asclepias viridis), Pussy Willow (Salix discolor), Canadian Goldenrod (Solidago Canadensis), and Short's Goldenrod (Solidago shortii).
+Some notable plants found in the Outer Bluegrass are Green Antelopehorns (Asclepias viridis), Canadian Goldenrod (Solidago Canadensis), and Pussy Willow (Salix discolor).

 The Knobs